What is the Sustainable Forestry and Land Retention Project?

 What are the requirements to participate in the project?

-You must be a landowner in Bertie, Chowan, Gates, Halifax, Hertford, Northampton and Perquimans County.
+You must be a landowner in Bertie, Chowan, Edgecombe, Gates, Granville, Halifax, Hertford, Martin, Nash, Northampton, Perquimans, Vance or Warren County.
 Your property must contain at least one area with a minimum of 8 acres of forestland.

 How do I get into the project and is there a cost to participate in the project?